Health Encyclopedia - Self-Care Instructions

 Diabetes and exercise

 Exercise is an important part of managing your diabetes.
-It can help you lose weight, if you are overweight.
-It also helps prevent weight gain.
+If you are obese or overweight, exercise can help you manage your weight.

 Your health care provider should make sure your exercise program is safe for you.